esheldon/desdb/README.md

 ### dependencies

 Note you must first install the oracle libraries and the cx_Oracle python library.
-For linux you can download and install the default versions.
+For linux you can download and install the default versions if you want, or use the bundles listed below.
 However, the official version of cx_Oracle for OSX is broken on recent versions of the operating syste.
-Thus we have bundled a patched version in the following files.
+Thus we have bundled a patched version in the macosx files below.
 Choose the one for your architecture.

     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-linux-x86-64-v2.tar.gz
     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-macosx-x86-64-v2.tar.gz
     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-macosx-i386-v2.tar.gz

-Install with
+Download the file and untar it using

+    tar xvfz des-oracle-linux-x86-64-v2.tar.gz

+cd into the directory and run

-    ./do-install directory
+    ./do-install $dir

+Where $dir is the location you want the install; this can be anywhere.
-And follow the instructions for setting your paths.
+Then source the setup file appropriate for your shell.

+    source $dir/setup.sh   # for bash
+    source $dir/setup.csh  # for csh/tcsh

+You can put that into your startup file, e.g. ~/.bashrc or ~/.cshrc etc.